 What are some creative ways for someone to finance their business?

 Rollovers as Business Startups (ROBS) are becoming increasingly popular for gaining capital for business, but you have to be careful that you work with a funding provider that can help gain access to those retirement savings without paying penalties or fees.

 Crowdfunding is also another source of financing that many entrepreneurs have started to investigate as a potential resource for capital.
 While it's still fairly difficult to use as a sole source of business funding, it allows small businesses to be donation-based or investor-based and potentially more connected to business partners and the community.

 What's the likelihood of being chosen for a small business loan as a startup, and how can I make myself and my business a good candidate for a loan?

-The traditional lending environment is fairly tough today compared to pre-2008 before the recession hit, but the SBA has really opened the door to small business funding.
+The traditional lending environment is fairly tough today compared to pre-2008 before the recession hit, but the SBA has opened the door to small business funding.
 Small business loans are attractive to lenders because, unlike consumer banking relationships, there is more potential income with these business customer relationships.
 The more attractive the income potential is for lenders, the more available these options become.
-Those business customer relations are actually really sought after in today’s lending world.
+Those business customer relations are actually really sought after in today's lending world.

-As helpful as the SBA is though, there’s still the need for equity for your business.
-A healthy amount equity, when combined with borrowed funds, can help businesses operate on a solid foundation.
+As helpful as the SBA is though, there's still the need for equity for your business.
+A healthy amount of equity, when combined with borrowed funds, can help businesses operate on a solid foundation.

 In most cases, there will also be an aggressive investigation of your business's debt-to-worth ratio.
 The best way to increase your chance of getting one of these small business loans is to have strong personal credit and offer collateral.
 It also helps to have a sound business plan and at least some experience in whatever industry your business is in.